aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Content of /proc/self/exe](../img/proc_exe.png)

 - `/proc/<PID>/fd/`
   - This **directory** contains symbolic links to each file that is open in the process, named using numbers (Numbers correlate to the entries in the `fdinfo/` directory).
 Except the first three; 0, 1, 2 which are stdin, stdout and stderr respectively, files can be queried to view thier contents which may contain important information.
-Sometimes it can be used to execute code in the context of the web app[^3].
+Sometimes it can be used to execute code in the context of the web app (see references).

 ![Content of /proc/self/fd/](../img/proc_fd.png)